alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 <a href="/images/posts/lundry/case_with_lid.jpg"><img src="/images/posts/lundry/thumb_case_with_lid.jpg" class="center" /></a>

 The above photos show the device mounted in the case (with and without the lid).
 Inside of the case, but beneath the device, I have attached (with two sided tape) the two rare earth magnets.
 I then placed a thin sheet of plastic between the magnets and the device to ensure there is no chance of electrical short.
 I have not found that the magnets interfere with the device in any way.
+The two magnets are what enables the device to attach to the washer or dryer.

 **STL files for the 3D printable enclosure:**